-To encompass the emergency communications ecosystem changes into an updated Lifecycle Guide, OEC collaborated with Joint SAFECOM and the National Council of Statewide Interoperability Council (NCSWIC) Funding and Sustainment Committee (Committee) to gather input from members and other public safety stakeholders responsible for various aspects of the emergency communications ecosystem.
-The Joint SAFECOM and NCSWIC Funding and Sustainment Committee acknowledged the environment is extremely complex and technology is evolving quickly, making it difficult for public safety agencies to assess technological and financial options for communications systems.
-Decision-makers are also struggling to understand new technologies' features and limitations as well as their funding implications.

-To address these challenges, the Committee developed a trio of documents on LMR technologies to inform decision-makers and identified options for funding public safety communications systems.5 These documents emphasize the need to sustain LMR systems and clarify funding requirements for ongoing maintenance, operations, and upgrades-not simply initial capital costs.
-The Committee applied its findings, including best practices and recommendations on each phase of the system lifecycle, to update the Lifecycle Guide as follows:
+The environment is extremely complex, and technology is evolving quickly, making it difficult for public safety agencies to assess technological and financial options for communications systems.
+Decision makers are also struggling to understand new technologies' features and limitations as well as their funding implications.
+To address these challenges, CISA, SAFECOM, and NCSWIC developed a trio of documents on LMR technologies to inform decision makers and identified options for funding public safety communications systems.
+These documents emphasize the need to sustain LMR systems and clarify funding requirements for ongoing maintenance, operations, and upgrades-not simply initial capital costs.

-- (1) Public safety stakeholders are encouraged to consider all options of a project proposal (e.g., technological, funding, cost-benefits) before seeking funding.
-The Lifecycle Guide assumed the project was already approved by decision-makers and funders when, in fact, this pre-approval phase (i.e., the approval to proceed from agency officials, appropriators, legislators, executive-level state leaders, or the voting public) is one of the most difficult steps for public safety officials.
-Thus, a Pre-Planning Phase has been added to the system lifecycle planning model, along with best practices and key considerations to help the project team assess needs, build a strong project, and garner widespread support and commitment to funding. - (2) Public safety stakeholders requested examples of funding methods other state and local officials were using to fund public safety communications systems.
-The Committee collected examples of funding approaches throughout the year and compiled the Funding Mechanisms for Public Safety Communications Systems.
-This document provides an overview of several methods of funding (e.g., bonds, taxes, grants) and examples of how these methods were used in state and local systems.
+To further assist public safety stakeholders, CISA, SAFECOM, and NCSWIC collected examples of funding approaches and compiled the Funding Mechanisms Guide for Public Safety Communications Systems.
+It provides an overview of several methods of funding (e.g., bonds, taxes, grants) and examples of how these methods were used in state and local systems.
 These funds can be used for planning, capital costs, ongoing costs, refreshments, upgrades, and replacements.
-The document also provides examples of cost-saving methods, including innovative financing programs and information on shared systems.
+The funding mechanisms guide also provides examples of cost-saving methods, including innovative financing programs and information on shared systems.